utsav-akhaury/Computational-Electromagnetics-FDTD-Analysis/README.md

 # Computational Electromagnetics (FDTD Analysis)

-Python codes for implementing the Finite Difference Time Domain (FDTD) method to solve Maxwell's equations for modelling different electromagnetic structures
+Python codes for implementing the Finite Difference Time Domain (FDTD) method to solve the Maxwell's equations for modelling different electromagnetic structures